langchain-ai/pinecone-serverless/README.md

 **(3) Deploy it with hosted LangServe**

-Go to your LangSmith console and select `New Deployment`.
+Go to your LangSmith console.

+Select `New Deployment`.

+Specify this Github url.

-Specify the Github url along with the abovementioned API keys.
+Add the abovementioned API keys as secrets.